Stories of Black Britishness by Lubaina Himid

 For instance, in the years 1918–1920, she was the leading set designer at Alexander Tairov’s Chamber Theatre.
 Also, in 1919, she decorated the streets and squares of Kyiv and Odessa in an abstract style for Revolution festivities, along with Kliment Red’ko and Nina Genke-Meller.
 Moreover, she worked with Vadym Meller as a costume designer in the ballet studio of the dancer Bronislava Nijinska.

 Regarding her paintings, Exter was very productive and participated in all the big exhibitions of the era.
 She showcased artworks at the 5×5=25 exhibition in Moscow in 1921, along with other Constructivist artists.
 Exter had a distinct style.
 She experimented with all mediums and paid attention to color and rhythm.
 She used vibrant colors in playful and theatrical compositions.
 Furthermore, she included geometric elements.
 The overall result was always dynamic.

 Alexandra Exter was also a great fashion designer.
 She experimented with transparency, movement, and the vibrancy of fabrics.
 She also incorporated elements of geometry and structure.
 So, Exter decided to take her costume design to everyday life and 1921 she began her fashion career.
 Her mass-produce designs were wearable while decorative and innovative.
 This lead her to be considered an haute couture designer.

-The civil war caused many disasters in general and Exter did not escape them.
-After the physical and psychological tragedies she went through, Alexandra Exter wished to leave Russia in 1919.
+The civil war caused many disasters and Exter did not escape them.
+After the physical and psychological tragedies she went through, Exter wished to leave Russia in 1919.
 However she made it only in 1924, under the pretext of exhibiting works in the Venice Biennale.
 She stayed in Italy for a brief period of time and then went to Paris.
-She stayed there until her death in 1949.
+She remained there until her death in 1949.